Helping Other Sports Grow - Swimming

 • B1 and B2 athletes have the most severe visual impairments.

-• B1 swimmers must wear darkened goggles and allowances are made in the rules for athletes who may be too close to a lane line to execute a stroke correctly, or who touch the lines in butterfly or breaststroke.
+• B1 swimmers must wear darkened goggles and allowances are made in the rules for those who may be too close to a lane line or touch the lines in butterfly/breaststroke.

 Swimming